-Nearly every culture out there has their own form of meditation.
+Nearly every culture out there has its own form of meditation.

 Christianity, Buddhism, Hinduism — you name it.
 It’s commonly used for religious purposes.
-However, it is more commonly used as a means to take care of our psychological being.
+However, it is more commonly used as a means to take care of our psychological beings.

 Meditation can be done in many different ways.
 Some people even come up with their own spin on it.